Deep dive of Route Sharding in OpenShift 4

 "internet-facing"

-This involves that every ELB deployed by the ingressoperator in this way, is publicly exposed to Internet.
+This means that every ELB deployed by the Ingress Operator in this way is publicly exposed to the Internet.

-In this moments, and until the 4.2 there is no possibility to deploy an ELB with an Schema “Private”, focused in have a Load Balancer facing only “Private” subnets and reachable only within this Subnets (for example to use with the routes *internalapps).
-At 4.2 there will be available the implementation to expose only on the cluster’s private network using the LoadBalancerScope = “Internal”
+At this point, and until version 4.2, there is no possibility to deploy an ELB with a “Private” schema, focused on having a Load Balancer facing only “Private” subnets and reachable only within those subnets (for example, to use with the *internalapps routes).
+In 4.2, the implementation will be available to expose only on the cluster’s private network using LoadBalancerScope = “Internal”.

 Router sharding - Adding Ingress Controller for internal traffic application routes

-In several cases, customers want to isolated DMZ traffic routes of their applications, from the internal traffic application routes (for example, only reachable from inside the Private subnet of the cluster).
+In several cases, customers want to isolate DMZ traffic routes of their applications from the internal traffic application routes (for example, only reachable from inside the private subnet of the cluster).

 For this purpose, the :